-Beyond the Bars - Winner and Runner-Up
+Beyond the Bars - Winner

-The 2018 Beyond the Bars category of the Words and Music Writing Competition final-round judge was Zachary Lazar, selecting winning work from entries by incarcerated juveniles nationwide.
+The 2019 Beyond the Bars category of the Words and Music Writing Competition final-round judge was Zachary Lazar, selecting winning work from entries by incarcerated juveniles nationwide.
 Zachary is the author of five books, including the novels Sway and I Pity the Poor Immigrant, a New York Times Notable Book of 2014.
 His honors include a Guggenheim Fellowship and the 2015 John Updike Award from the American Academy of Arts and Letters for “a writer in mid-career whose work has demonstrated consistent excellence.”
-His new novel, Vengeance, was published in February of 2018.
+His latest novel, Vengeance, was published in February of 2018.

 GET IN TOUCH